Online marketers often manage dozens to hundreds of accounts the same time. So how to do they do?

 - Cookie transfer is entirely secure.
 The cookie file is transferred with asymmetrical encryption, which means it is encrypted with the other user’s public key and can be decrypted only with his private key.
 In essence, the hijacker will not be able to decode or use the cookie file to gain account access, even if it is intercepted.

 - Security checks don’t happen.
-Multibrowser creates a virtual environment for the other user that emulates a physical machine.
-Account platforms cannot detect that the account is being accessed through Multibrowser.
+Hidemium creates a virtual environment for the other user that emulates a physical machine.
+Account platforms cannot detect that the account is being accessed through Hidemium.
 The second user can use another operating system in a different country.
-But because of Multibrowser’s approach, the account platforms always think it is the original machine that accesses the account.
+But because of Hidemium’s approach, the account platforms always think it is the original machine that accesses the account.
 Every possible security parameter is spoofed!

-Share account access without verification checks or risk with Multibrowser
+Share account access without verification checks or risk with Hidemium

 + One of the facets of this new update will be a control of access and the possibility to set up limitations when sharing an account.
 The Head marketing expert with initial access to the bill will have complete control over the session they shares.
 There are options to set up the accessibility of VAs or team members.